marcobuffa/CWC_PalletDrag/README.md

 ## Documentation:

-This CWC (Custom Web Control) is intended to generate an array of coordinates leveraging a simplified interaction method with the operator.
+This CWC (Custom Web Control) is intended to generate an array of coordinates leveraging a simplified interaction method with the operator (drag&drop).

 This happens making the CWC generate events on interaction and react to methods called by WinCC Unified.

-### The box:
+### The "box":
 The data exchanged between the CWC and WinCC Unified is based on the "box" object:

 ```